dorafan/research/README.md

-I use this repository to record my learning process.
+I use this repository to record my learning experience.

 I'm very interested in mobile and wireless security.
-And wish to go further on any cybersecurity research.
+And wish to go further on any cybersecurity  and network research.